johnyerhot/Scaling-the-every-day-Rails-app/servers/01_servers.md

 * (Passegner 3 only)
 * Easier to debug when shit hits the fan.

-!SLIDE bullets incremental small
+!SLIDE bullets small

 # Passenger - Bad #
 * Shit will hit the fan.
 * hardcoded backlog, doesn't respect /proc/sys/net/core/somaxconn.
 Shit hits fan.
-* No Nginx proxy directives
+* No Nginx proxy directives (timeouts)
 * <http://blog.phusion.nl/2011/08/03/phusion-passenger-3-0-8-released>
 * _lots_ of app on an instances tends to be problems
 * Spawns workers as needed.  min_instances is your friend

-!SLIDE bullets incremental small
+!SLIDE bullets small
 # Unicorn - Good
 * Still not that complicated
 * More like Mongrel - proxy directives FTW